Considerations and Limitations

 - You cannot restore files from a backup created in the reverse incremental mode if the backup job is being performed.
 If the backup is created in the incremental backup mode and the backup job is being performed, you can restore files from any available restore point.

-- If you plan to restore VM guest OS files to their initial location, Hyper-V Integration Services must be installed on the target VM.
+- If you plan to restore VM guest OS files to their original location or to another Microsoft Hyper-V VM, Hyper-V Integration Services must be installed on the target VM.

-- [For Linux/Unix-based target VM] Veeam Backup & Replication uses the SSH protocol to communicate with the target Linux/Unix VM and requires the SCP utility on the target VM.
+- Veeam Backup & Replication uses the SSH protocol to communicate with the target Linux VM and requires the SCP utility on the target VM.
 Make sure that the SSH daemon is properly configured and SCP utility is available on the target VM.

-- Veeam Backup & Replication can restore ACL for recovered VM guest OS files.
+- [For restore to a new location] Veeam Backup & Replication can restore ACL for recovered VM guest OS files.
 To let Veeam Backup & Replication detect the target Linux system architecture and kernel version, the following utilities must be present in the minimal configuration of the system: arch and uname.